cloki0610/react-node-form-validation/README.md

 # Running locally

+1. Download all the files
-1. open the terminal and access the backend folder
+2. open the terminal and access the backend folder
-2. use "tsc" to complie and run the backend application
+3. use "tsc" command to complie and use "npm start" to run the backend application
-3. access the frontend folder
+4. access the frontend folder
-4. use "npm start" to run the React application
+5. use "npm start" command to run the React application

 # Deploy